vecchioBlister/chalk/docs/Commands.md

 	=5+4
 will store `9` in the currently manipulated variable.

+The previous value of the manipulated variable will be saved in a variable called 'old'.

 You can also get results without storing the value, by calling `calc` with `?`:

 	?5+4